MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 using System.Collections.Generic;
 ```

-In Program.cs, add the `[STAThread]` attribute to the `Main()` entry method, then copy the following code snippet inside the same method.
+In run.csx copy the following code snippet inside the same method.

 ```
     using (var client = ConnectionSettings.Instance.CreateClient().Result)